Capturing Mother’s Day

 • Set the right background.
 If you can return to the same place the photo was originally taken, even better!

-If all that seems a bit too chaotic for you, then strip it back and keep it simple.
+Alternatively, if all that seems a bit too chaotic for you, then strip it back and keep it simple.
 Head shots are very effective and beautiful.
 Stand or lie side by side with your mum, you don’t have to smile, sometimes profile shots can tell a thousand stories.

 Do you have similar eyes or even the same smile?
 Try and focus on similarities to make the most of the shot.
 You’ll soon see how effective and powerful these headshots can be.